How to Discern the Spirit of Poverty

 Partnership with Holy Spirit

-One way we can resolve over-generosity is by turning to our relationship with Holy Spirit.
-He’s the One Who can search our hearts and remove a lie’s influence.
+One way to resolve over-generosity is to turn to the Holy Spirit.
+He’s the One Who can search our hearts and remove a poverty lie’s influence.
+Use these steps to partner with Him and identify the source of an ungodly behavior:

 1. Ask the Holy Spirit what’s really going on.
 Say, “Holy Spirit, is there a lie I’m believing?”